jpunwin/djed.static/docs/support.rst

 To report bugs, use the `issue tracker`_.

-Check out trunk version via the `Github repository`_:
+Check out latest version via the `Github repository`_:

 .. code-block:: bash